Emotional Side of Menopause Weight Gain and How to Cope

 1. Grieving Your "Old Self"

-Your reflection may feel unfamiliar, leading to sadness, identity loss, and mourning.
+Your reflection in the mirror may feel unfamiliar, leading to sadness, identity loss, and mourning.

-I remember when I entered menopause, was not just gaining weight - I did not recognize my body in the mirror.
+I remember when I entered menopause, I was not just gaining weight - I did not recognize my body (or my ballooning face) in the mirror.
 It looked as if my body was changing by a day.
+It is easy to start feeling sorry for yourself and end up in the vicious circle of emotional eating (to feel better) and gaining more weight.

 2. Impact on Body Image and Self-Worth